you are being redirected

 When implementing employee participation programmes, the company should consider any tax implications.

-In addition, if the programme is not addressed to all employees, it should be properly documented which employees received which benefits and for what reason (the employees must be given equal treatment).
+In addition, if the programme is not addressed to all employees, it should be properly documented which employees received which benefits and for what reason (the employees must be given equal treatment, otherwise the company may face sanctions for discrimination).

 If a joint-stock company wishes to implement a participation programme, specific corporate aspects should be considered, such as:

-• the maximum number of shares acquired (max.
+• the maximum number of shares that can be acquired by the company (max.
 10 % of the subscribed share capital);

-• the period during which the acquisition will take place (max.
+• the period during which the acquisition of shares will take place (max.
 18 months);

 • the minimum and maximum price per share to be paid by the company;